Risk-Sensitive Reinforcement Learning with Exponential Criteria: Policy Gradient with Exponential Criteria

 Policy Gradient (PG) methods are a class of Policy Search methods that use gradient ascend/descend schemes to search for the optimal policy \cite{sutton2000policy,kakade2001natural,gu2017interpolated}.
-The well-known REINFORCE \cite{williams1991} and Actor-Critic \cite{konda1999actor} algorithms are examples of Policy Gradient algorithms, which are particularly suitable for continuous action spaces.
-On-policy Monte Carlo policy gradient algorithms, e.g., REINFORCE \cite{williams1992simple}, rely on Monte-Carlo methods using episode samples to estimate the gradient of the desired performance measure.
 That is, at each iteration of the algorithm $t$, the parameters of the policy are updated using the following update rule

-where $\alpha \mathbb{R}$ is a constant step-size and is called learning rate, and $\widehat{\nabla J(\theta_t)} \mathbb{R}^d$ denotes an unbiased stochastic estimate of the gradient with respect to the policy parameter $\theta$.
-Monte-Carlo policy gradient estimates are unbiased estimates of the gradient of the system's performance measure, but suffer from high variance.
-Such high variance estimates of the gradient lead to high sample complexity and hinder learning, which may limit the application of such methods, especially in real-world scenarios where collecting a large number of samples may be expensive, time-consuming, or complex.

-To reduce variance while preserving the stability and convergence properties of on-policy Monte Carlo policy gradient algorithms, various variance reduction techniques for policy gradient methods have been investigated in the literature; with the goal to reduce the variance of the gradient without introducing bias.
-The subtraction of an appropriately chosen baseline, both state-dependent \cite{williams1992simple,sutton2018Reinforcement} and action-dependent \cite{thomas2017policy,gu2017interpolated,grathwohl2017backpropagation,liu2017action,wu2018variance} baselines, for variance reduction in policy gradient have been studied extensively over the last two decades.
-Use of action-dependent baselines and their effectiveness in reducing the variance over state-dependent baselines have been subject of much debate \cite{pmlr-v80-tucker18a}, so we refrain from considering action-dependent baselines in this work.
-Although an optimal state-dependent baseline exist \cite{weaver2013optimal}, it is typically hard to find.